 - ½ ripe avocado (sliced and seasoned with salt, pepper and lemon juice)

 - Make the quick radish pickle: Finely slice the radish and place into a small bowl.2 radishes

 - In a small pan, heat the white vinegar, sugar and salt.¼ cup white vinegar, 1 tsp sugar, ½ tsp salt

 - Once the sugar and salt have dissolved and the vinegar begins to boil, pour the liquid into the sliced radish bowl and store in the fridge.

 - In a medium sized non-stick pan, heat the olive oil.
 Add the onion and turn the heat to low.
-Sauté the onion until the pieces are soft.1 tsp extra-virgin olive oil, ½ red onion
+Sauté the onion until the pieces are soft.1 tsp olive oil, ½ red onion

 - Add the chopped garlic and half the chopped jalapeño and continue cooking until the edges of veggies begin to brown.1 clove garlic, 1 jalapeño

 - Add the crushed tomatoes and salt and pepper to taste, mix and cook for about one minute.
 If it feels slightly dry, add a tablespoon of water.Salt and pepper to taste, ½ cup crushed tomatoes